Managing symptoms and side effects

 It is best to discuss any headache with your doctor so that they can investigate the cause and suggest treatment options.
 You may also consider increasing your water intake and using heat packs on your neck to relieve tension.
 A physiotherapist may be able to suggest exercises or strategies to help you.

 Menopause is the change that occurs in your body when your ovaries stop producing oestrogen.
-Treatments for metastatic breast cancer can trigger menopause, either temporarily (chemotherapy or hormone therapies) or permanently (surgery).
+Treatments for metastatic breast cancer can trigger menopause, either temporarily (chemotherapy or hormone-blocking therapies) or permanently (surgery).

 You may experience one or more side effects of menopause, such as hot flushes and sweats, tiredness, insomnia, vaginal dryness, decreased libido, aches and pains and mood swings.
 Each woman will experience the effects in different ways.
 If you are already going through menopause at the time of your diagnosis, your treatment may intensify the symptoms.

 Your doctor can advise you about creams and treatments for vaginal dryness and medication for hot flushes.
 Regulating your body temperature by having tepid baths, wearing layered cotton clothes and limiting hot drinks and alcohol will also help.
-Many women find that exercise, meditation and relaxation exercises can be helpful.
+Many women find exercise, meditation and relaxation exercises helpful.

 If you are experiencing severe menopausal side effects that are impacting your quality of life, talk with your oncologist about medications available to assist you.